naturalis/trait-organismal-ungulates/terms/terms.md

 - 1) Parr, C. S., N. Wilson, P. Leary, K. S. Schulz, K. Lans, L. Walley, J. A. Hammock, A. Goddard, J. Rice, M. Studer, J. T. G. Holmes, and R. J. Corrigan, Jr. 2014.
 The Encyclopedia of Life v2: Providing Global Access to Knowledge About Life on Earth.
 Biodiversity Data Journal 2: e1079, doi:10.3897/BDJ.2.e1079

 ## CarryWeight
-- The average number of grams a mature species can carry.
+- The average number of grams a mature member of the species can carry.
 (For the purposes of this paper it is measured as 20% of the mature animal's body weight)
 - Grams
 - Source:
 - 1) Manually collected, the value is equal to 20% of the adult animal's AVGBodyMass